-In Algorithm~\ref{Alg: adfSDCA} we start with some initial solution $\vc{\alpha}{0}$ and define $\vc{w}{0}$ using \eqref{eq: PD relation}.
-In each iteration of Algorithm~\ref{Alg: adfSDCA}, we compute the dual residue $\vc{\kappa}{t}$ and generate a probability distribution $\vc{p}{t}$ based on the residue.
-Afterwards, we pick a coordinate $i \in [n]$ according to the generated probability distribution and take the step by updating $i$-th coordinate of $\alpha^{(t)}$ and making a corresponding update to $w^{(t)}$ such that \eqref{eq: PD relation} will be preserved.
+In Algorithm \ref{Alg: adfSDCA} (heuristic = False) we start with some initial solution $\vc{\alpha}{0}$ and we define $\vc{w}{0}$ using \eqref{asdffsafsafa}.
+In each iteration of Algorithm \ref{Alg: adfSDCA} we compute the dual residuals $\vc{\kappa}{t}$ and generate a probability distribution $\vc{p}{t}$ based on the residuals.
+Afterwards, we pick a coordinate $i \in [n]$ using the generated probability distribution and we take the step by updating $i$-th coordinate of $\alpha$ and making a corresponding update to $w$ such that \eqref{asdffsafsafa} will be preserved.

-Note that if for some $i$ we have $\kappa_i = 0$, we have $\alpha_i=-\ell'_i(w^Tx_i)$.
-It indicates that both $\alpha$ and $w$ will be unchanged, if we choose coordinate $i$ such that $\kappa_i=0$ in Algorithm~\ref{Alg: adfSDCA}.
-On the other hand, large value of $|\kappa_i|$ indicates that the step which is going to be taken would be very large, if we pick its corresponding coordinate $i$, we could expect a high potential improving of sub-optimality.
+Note that if for some $i$ we have $\kappa_i = 0$, this means that $\alpha_i=-\phi'_i(w^Tx_i)$, which indicates that if we would choose coordinate $i$ in given iteration, both $\alpha$ and $w$ would be unchanged.
+On the other hand, large value of $|\kappa_i|$ indicates that the step which is going to be taken will be very large, hoping to improve sub-optimality of current solutions.